Why You Shouldn’t Cheat on Your Gluten-Free Diet

 As a celiac, you’re already aware that following a gluten-free diet isn’t a piece of cake and staying on a strict diet is hard.

 Beginning a gluten free diet after your diagnosis is challenging but doable for many, but quitting gluten for the rest of your life is a tough nut to crack.

 Gluten is tricky and many people don’t even realize that they’re surrounded by it—salad dressings, vitamins, even toothpaste!
 You better think twice if you feel like having a scrumptious delight!

 Here are some reasons to not cheat on your gluten-free diet ever.

 Triggering of Symptoms

 Many celiacs immediately develop symptoms after they consume gluten.
-These can be mild, moderate, and severe.
+These can be mild, moderate, or severe.